 Moisten Appropriately: Finally, if you’re not using pre-saturated cleanroom wipes, make sure the wipes you use are neither too wet nor too dry.
 Overly wet wipes will simply saturate the surface and spread bacteria further, while using wipes that are too dry may hinder your ability to attract all of the contaminants in the area.

-Whichever type of cleanroom wipe you select for your needs, Harmony Business Supplies has the perfect solution for you.
+Whichever type of cleanroom wipe you select for your needs, Harmony Lab & Safety Supplies has the perfect solution for you.
 You can view our vast selection of cleanroom wipes online now, or get in touch with a product specialist to learn more about identifying the proper type to support your business needs.